History of Haiti

 Soon after independence, Haiti was proclaimed an empire under Dessalines.
 When Dessalines was murdered, Haiti then divided off into two regions, controlled by rival regimes, with Christophe ruling the semi-feudal northern State of Haiti and Pétion ruling the more tolerant southern Republic of Haiti.
-Jean-Pierre Boyer succeeded Pétion in 1811; he consolidated power in the west, taking control Santo Domingo and thereby unifying Hispaniola.
+Jean-Pierre Boyer succeeded Pétion in 1811; he consolidated power in the west, taking control of Santo Domingo and thereby unifying Hispaniola.
 However, the nation struggled economically due to indemnity payments beginning in 1825.
 In 1843, a revolt overthrew Boyer, plunging Haiti into instability marked by transient presidents until Faustin Soulouque took power in 1847, later declaring himself emperor (1849–1859) before being overthrown by Fabre Geffrard, who restored the republic.
 From the 1870s to 1890s, the National and Liberal parties competed for influence.
 Under the presidencies of Florvil Hyppolite and Tirésias Simon Sam, Haiti saw a rare period of stability lasting until the early 20th-century.

 Haiti was occupied by the United States from 1915 to 1934.
 After the occupation, President Sténio Vincent forced through a new constitution that allowed for sweeping powers for the executive branch.
 The first civilian president, Dumarsais Estimé, ruled for five years until 1950.
 After a brief period of instability, François Duvalier rose to prominence and painted himself as the legitimate heir to Estimé.
 His regime is regarded as one of the most repressive and corrupt of modern times; his son, Jean-Claude, saw Haiti's economic and political condition continue to decline, although some of the more fearsome elements of his father's regime were abolished.
 The period after Duvalier was dominated by the presidency of Jean-Bertrand Aristide until his downfall in the controversial 2004 coup d'état.
 A major 7.0 magnitude earthquake hit the country in 2010 and caused widespread devastation.

 Pre-Spanish history

-Successive waves of Arawak migrants, moving northward from the Orinoco delta in South America, settled the islands of the Caribbean.
+Successive waves of Arawakan-speaking migrants, moving northward from the Orinoco delta in South America, settled the islands of the Caribbean.
 Around 600 AD, the Taíno, an Arawak culture, arrived on the island, displacing the previous inhabitants, however this view is widely disputed.
 They were organized into cacicazgos (chiefdoms), each led by a cacique (chief).

+According to the Puerto Rican historian Cayetano Coll y Toste, the German explorer Carl Friedrich Philipp von Martius was the first person to describe the Indigenous peoples of Haiti as "Taini" (Taino).
+The archaeologist L. Antonio Curet has written that von Martius described these peoples as "Taini...perhaps by mistaking the qualifier for an ethnonym".